raspberrypilearning/paint-box/en/step_3.md

 broadcast [blue v]
 ```

-...and add this code to the pencil sprite:
+Then click on the pencil sprite and add this code:
 ![pencil](images/pencil.png)
 ```blocks
 when I receive [blue v]